Hong Kong: Economy

 Although the territory had one of Asia's largest manufacturing economies during the latter half of the colonial era, Hong Kong's economy is now dominated by the service sector.
 The sector generates 92.7% of economic output, with the public sector accounting for about 10%.
 Between 1961 and 1997 Hong Kong's gross domestic product increased by a factor of 180, and per capita GDP increased by a factor of 87.
 The territory's GDP relative to mainland China's peaked at 27% in 1993; it fell to less than 3% in 2017, as the mainland developed and liberalised its economy.
 Economic and infrastructure integration with China has increased significantly since the 1978 start of market liberalisation on the mainland.
 Since resumption of cross-boundary train service in 1979, many rail and road links have been improved and constructed, facilitating trade between regions.
 The Closer Economic Partnership Arrangement formalised a policy of free trade between the two areas, with each jurisdiction pledging to remove remaining obstacles to trade and cross-boundary investment.
 A similar economic partnership with Macau details the liberalisation of trade between the special administrative regions.
-Chinese companies have expanded their economic presence in the territory since the transfer of sovereignty.
+Chinese companies have expanded their economic presence in the territory since the handover.
 Mainland firms represent over half of the Hang Seng Index value, up from 5% in 1997.

 As the mainland liberalised its economy, Hong Kong's shipping industry faced intense competition from other Chinese ports.
 Half of China's trade goods were routed through Hong Kong in 1997, dropping to about 13% by 2015.
 The territory's minimal taxation, common law system, and civil service attract overseas corporations wishing to establish a presence in Asia.
 The city has the second-highest number of corporate headquarters in the Asia-Pacific region.
 Hong Kong is a gateway for foreign direct investment in China, giving investors open access to mainland Chinese markets through direct links with the Shanghai and Shenzhen stock exchanges.
 The territory was the first market outside mainland China for renminbi-denominated bonds, and is one of the largest hubs for offshore renminbi trading.
 In November 2020, Hong Kong's Financial Services and the Treasury Bureau proposed a new law that will restrict cryptocurrency trading to professional investors only, leaving amateur traders (93% of Hong Kong's trading population) out of the market.
-The Hong Kong dollar, the local currency, is the eighth most traded currency in the world.
+The Hong Kong dollar, the local currency, is the eighth-most traded currency in the world.
 Due to extremely compact house sizes and the extremely high housing density, the city has the most expensive housing market in the world.